Kanchanaburi Jungle Run

 This is now just giving you a taster of what lies ahead as the roads become more twisty and the scenery starts to change into the lush rainforests you see in the movies.
 The waterfall is seven tiers so bring a bathing suit, you will not want to miss jumping into these turquoise/emerald green waterfall pools.
 This is a photo opportunity that will have all your friends back home green with envy.
 This is a tropical paradise !!

 Day 5 - The Twisty Ride to Pilok

 So today we begin the climb proper up to a small village, in the mountains through thicker jungle passes.
-We have over 400 twists and turns to negotiate and in places the road has given way to dirt track.
+We have over 400 twists and turns to negotiate and in places, the road has given way to a dirt track.

 There used to be tin and wolfram mines on the Tanao Si Range which forms a natural boundary between Thailand and Myanmar and can be visited by those interested to take a look.

 The village is located around a lake and offers a number of quaint homestays overlooking the mountains and lake.
 We will spend one peaceful night here and hang out with the locals and on a clear night, stargazing is amazing because of the lack of light pollution in the mountains.

 Day 6 - Sangkhlaburi Mon Bridge and Temples